Nheko-Reborn/nheko/README.md

 - Room switcher (ctrl-K).
 - Light, Dark & System themes.
 - Creating separate profiles (command line only, use `-p name`).
+- D-Bus API to allow integration with third-party plugins (does not support Windows or macOS).

 ## Installation